 The first type of subscription you’ll use can be a header bar.
 The header bar appears on the top of your website.
 It comes with a CTA that encourages people to join and a place where to put your email address.
 Those email addresses are directly added to your email marketing list.

 Next, you can use a slider.
-The slider is a small box that literally slides in the bottom corner of your website.
+The slider is a small box that literally slides into the bottom corner of your website.
 It comes with a CTA and a gap where the audience can put their email address.
 This type of subscription is also a simple way to create a new audience and send them your email campaigns.

 The top of the sidebar can also be used for gaining an audience.
 If your website has a sidebar, then you have the perfect place to locate your CTA.
 The opt-in for your subscriber list should be above the fold of the sidebar, as it can have maximum visibility.
-The right-aligned sidebar showed as the most effective for the users who scan the content in the ‘F’ pattern, as it puts your CTA in the center of your site.
+The right-aligned sidebar was the most effective for the users who scan the content in the ‘F’ pattern, as it puts your CTA in the center of your site.

 Another way to capture customers is to put your CTA at the end of some posts.
 The opt-ins at the end of the post are a great place to gain an audience as that means they’ve read the whole article and they enjoyed it.
 Brands rarely put CTA at the end of the article, so you’ll definitely see an improvement in gaining a new audience for your email marketing campaigns.